mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 urgent goods.

 Spirelle exports large quantities of tech level 8 goods to nearby worlds.
-Much of the world’s industry is geared to the export market, producing rugged items that are easy to maintain with only limited facilities.
+Much of the world's industry is geared to the export market, producing rugged items that are easy to maintain with only limited facilities.
 Produce aimed at the local market tends to be more complex and sophisticated.

 There is a reasonably good starport, with government–licensed traders handling most negotiations for private cargoes.
-The starport is, not surprisingly, co–located with the world’s largest seaport, with
+The starport is, not surprisingly, co–located with the world's largest seaport, with

 (^100) LLLUUNIONUNNIIOONN
 huge container ships delivering cargoes from all around Spirelle for